ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why society rewards loud opinions over measured ones
+   - Exploring outrage > logic: how we reward noise, not nuance
    - Finding the satirical angle
    - Making it relatable and timeless